-The process of getting a divorce could be extremely gruelling and challenging psychologically and financially for women.
+The process of getting a divorce could be extremely grueling and challenging psychologically and financially for women.
 Moreover, the social stigma associated with divorce impacts one’s mental health, especially in absence of a strong support system which is often the case for divorced women in many societies.
-Many studies have reported a negative impact of divorce on health although it is still not clear to what extent it is due to early vulnerability, material and social consequences of divorce or its direct emotional effects.
+Many studies have reported a negative impact of divorce on health although it is still not clear to what extent it is due to early vulnerability, material and social consequences of divorce, or its direct emotional effects.

 STIGMA ASSOCIATED WITH DIVORCE INCLUDES

-Discrimination, rejection and segregation by Family and Friends:
+Discrimination, Rejection, and Segregation by Family and Friends:

 As mentioned before, divorced women are not socially respected or accepted in society and often find themselves alone and being avoided by close friends and family.
 It’s a common notion among people in Nigeria and many other societies that divorced women are evil and can have a negative influence on other women.
 And, having a close friendship with a divorced woman might cause problems in one’s marriage or relationship.
 Sometimes, even family members or siblings tend to come up with such discriminatory attitudes, instead of rendering support to each other.

 Moreover, it’s a norm and culture in the Igbo tribe that landed properties are for the male child as the girls will become part of another family after marriage.
-When a girl’s marriage doesn’t work out and she comes back to her father’s house after divorce, she faces rejection and segregation within the family so that she can’t claim her father’s house or property.
+When a girl’s marriage doesn’t work out and she comes back to her father’s house after the divorce, she faces rejection and segregation within the family so that she can’t claim her father’s house or property.
 When a woman with children gets a divorce, the prospects of remarriage are really less.
-Therefore, divorced women with kids, psychologically, emotionally and financially are traumatized as a result of the divorce process and rejection by friends and family.
+Therefore, divorced women with kids, psychologically, emotionally, and financially are traumatized as a result of the divorce process and rejection by friends and family.

-Job Discrimination, Denial and Hostility at Workplace:
+Job Discrimination, Denial, and Hostility at Workplace:

 Divorced mothers or divorced women often find themselves discriminated against in the workplace, during the job interview and hiring process.
 The social perception that divorced women are troublesome and their presence might distort an establishment is responsible for this.
 It might be extremely challenging for someone to be at the receiving end of such discrimination as it reduces one’s self-esteem and impacts mental health and wellness.
-Moreover, the impact of workplace gossip, grapevine communication and name tag surrounding a divorced woman could be extremely traumatic and detrimental for one’s psychological health.
+Moreover, the impact of workplace gossip, grapevine communication, and name tag surrounding a divorced woman could be extremely traumatic and detrimental to one’s psychological health.

 Mental Health Issues Caused by Divorce:

-While some seek comfort in food others experiencing overwhelming distress following divorce self-medicate with drugs and alcohol to find relief from psychological pain.
+While some seek comfort in food others experience overwhelming distress following divorce and self-medicate with drugs and alcohol to find relief from psychological pain.
 When the seed of substance abuse is planted by marriage dissolution, it’s imperative that the psychological effects of divorce are treated in concert with the substance use itself to address the full scope of the problem and ensure lasting sobriety.

 Women are more susceptible to the physical and psychological effects of divorce than their male counterparts.
-Mental health is an integral component of health as The WHO constitution states ‘health is a state of complete physical, mental and social well being and not merely the absence of disease or infirmity An important aspect of this definition is that mental health is described as more than the absence of mental disorders or disabilities.
-Mental health is a state of wellbeing in which an individual realizes his or her own abilities, can cope with normal stresses of life, can work productively and is able to make a contribution to his or her community therefore it is necessary that women passing through divorce receives help psychologically, mentally, socially, physically and financially to be able to cope with challenges divorce comes with and have a good mental capacity to carter for family and community.
+Mental health is an integral component of health as The WHO constitution states ‘health is a state of complete physical, psychological and social well being and not merely the absence of disease or infirmity An important aspect of this definition is that mental health is described as more than the absence of mental disorders or disabilities.
+Mental health is a state of well-being in which an individual realizes his or her own abilities, can cope with everyday stresses of life, can work productively, and is able to make a contribution to his or her community therefore it is necessary that women passing through divorce receives help psychologically, mentally, socially, physically and financially to be able to cope with challenges divorce comes with and have a good mental capacity to carter for family and community.

 Gilman, S.E., Kawachi, I., Fitzmaurice, G.M., & Buka, S.L.
 (2003).
 Socio-economic status, family disruption and residential stability in childhood: Relation to onset, recurrence and remission of major depression.
 Psychological Medicine,33(8), 1341-1355. https://doi.org/10.1017/S0033291703008377